postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ## Purchasing a Postman Enterprise plan

 To purchase a Postman Enterprise plan, contact the [Postman sales team](https://www.postman.com/company/contact-sales/).
 The sales team will evaluate your organization's needs, including the number of team member slots and any [add-ons](/docs/administration/billing/#managing-add-ons).
 To learn more, see [Purchasing Postman](/docs/administration/buying/).
+Afterwards, a member of the Postman team will help set up Postman Enterprise for your organization.